Incremental Refinements and Multiple Descriptions with Feedback: Incremental Multiple Descriptions with Feedback

 \subsection{Incremental Multiple Descriptions Vector Quantization}

 We now introduce a multiple descriptions vector quantizer that can be modelled by the $\epsilon/1$ channel.
-Specifically, we propose a very practical binary (threshold) vector quantizer, which is rate-distortion optimal at zero rate in the quadratic Gaussian case.
+Specifically, we propose a very practical binary (threshold) vector quantizer, which is asymptotically rate-distortion optimal in the limit of zero rate in the quadratic Gaussian case.
 Our quantizer is inspired by the binary scalar quantizer in \cite{marco:2006}.